David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 - The scheduler feature requires `pip install schedule`
 - If the user leaves the scheduler disabled, **schedule** does NOT have to be installed.
 - The scheduler will **NOT** work properly when FileMonitor is run as a plugin.
+- The current scheduler code does **NOT** work persistently.
+That means the schedule always restarts when the program restarts.
+This may be fixed in future FileMonitor versions.

 ### Requirements
 - pip install -r requirements.txt